 Gated communities improve people’s perception and possibly reality of their safety, and adds a sense of community to the neighborhood, according to several studies drawn from by the International Foundation for Protection Officers, a non-profit organization serving the security guards of these communities.

 Traffic is another big concern, and one gates might alleviate.
-IFPO’s sources state the addition makes streets less congested, letting pedestrians travel more freely, and reduces car-related crimes.
+IFPO’s sources state the addition makes streets less congested, letting pedestrians travel more freely, and reduces car wrecks and other car-related crimes.